Semyon Mandel: Leningrad period

 In 1946, the artist moved permanently to Leningrad and decided to dedicate his work mostly to theatre.
 Leningrad was the place where his noted stage designs were created and where the artist worked until his death in 1974.

 In 1949, he married Marianna Safonova, at the time the star of the Leningrad Theatre of the Musical Comedy.
 Their daughter Alisa Mandel was born in 1956.
 Mandel’s daughter later became a theatrical costume designer.
 In 1990, Alisa moved from Russia to the United States, where she lives in Washington, D.C. and designs costumes for theatre and dance, continuing her father’s footsteps.

 It is hard to name the best theatre productions designed by Semyon Mandel during his tenure in Leningrad.
 All theatrical city posters carried the name of designer Semyon Mandel.

 In Leningrad, his work was seen on stages of BDT (Bolshoi Dramateshcki Teatr), Theatre of Leninskii Komsomol, Kirov Opera and Ballet Theatre, Pushkin Drama Theatre, Theatre Lensoveta, Musical Comedy Theatre, State Circus and others.

 He worked with such prominent theatre directors as Georgy Tovstonogov, with whom he created more than 15 productions.
 Additionally, he worked with Sergei Gerasimov, Igor Vladimirov, Sergei Jurskii.

 It is impossible to imagine a theatrical Leningrad of the 1950s, 1960s and early 1970s without the name of Semyon Somonovich Mandel.

 In 1952, he became the resident designer of the “Leningrad Thearte Lencom”; in parallel he worked with Arkadyi Raikin, with whom he created 3 programs for “Theatre of Miniatures”.

 He was a creator of three productions for “Leningrad Music Hall’ in 1967, 1972 and 1974 and one for “Moscow Music hall” in 1973.

-Designing for Music Hall became the creative breeding ground for the artist, where he was able to utilize his rich fantasy in creating special effects in lighting, in moving and transforming scenery and costumes.
+Designing for Music Hall became the creative breeding ground for the artist, where he was able to utilize his talent in creating special effects in lighting, in moving and transforming scenery and costumes.